zamastyle/phantom_mhike/Format Block Loops.md

 ## Input Format Loops
 The second type of use case for format loops is input format loops.
 These are very useful but are being used as inputs to actions rather than to format readable data

-Using the same example artifacts we saw in the first example:
+Using the same example artifacts, we saw in the first example:
 ```
 label   deviceHostname   sourceAddress   sourceUserName
 event   WOPR             1.1.1.1         David